CONTACT US

 What is React Native

-React Native is a JavaScript framework that lets you build mobile apps much faster than native development, and yet can run natively on both Android and iOS.
-It was created upon React.js – a component-based framework for building frontend web applications and user interfaces.
+React Native is a JavaScript framework allowing fast development of mobile apps running on both Android and iOS.
+It was created upon React.js – a component-based framework for building front-end web applications and user interfaces.

-The work on the popular mobile app development framework started during an internal Facebook hackathon in 2013.
-It was first released to a global audience at the React.js conference at the beginning of 2015 and in March of 2015, it became an open library on GitHub, quickly taking the mobile development world by storm.
+The work on the popular mobile app development framework started during an internal Facebook (Now Meta) hackathon in 2013.
+React Native was first released to a global audience at the React.js conference at the beginning of 2015.

 What is cross-platform mobile development?

-React Native is considered to be one of the best mobile development options.
-It lets you save time of development and cut costs, basically in half – cross-platform mobile development produces apps that can run both on Android and iOS.
+React Native is considered to be one of the best cross-platform mobile development options.
+It lets you cut the time and costs of development nearly in half by producing apps that can run both on Android and iOS.

 React Native MVP